Skip to main content

 Nervous before the 2014 Conference Playoff Final

 I’ve been visiting themes parks for as long as I can remember.
 As a child I had annual passes for Gullivers World, Wicksteed Park, Legoland and Merlin parks.
 As a family we frequently visited Florida.
-My love of theme parks has continued and I’ve visited parks across Europe, America and Japan.
+My love of theme parks has continued and I’ve visited parks across Europe, America and Asia.

 Climbed the Colossus lift hill!